viktoraxen/custom-highlights-nvim/README.md

 # Custom Highlights for Neovim

 Easy configuration for highlight groups in Neovim.
-Allows for globally linking highlight group to other highligh groups, and manually setting colors from each colorschemes palette separately.
+Allows for globally linking highlight groups to other highlight groups, and manually setting colors from each colorschemes palette separately.

 ## Install